 Pea protein powder is often used to make protein shakes and smoothies, although that’s just the beginning.
 You can also use it as an ingredient to create things like protein bars and protein pancakes.
 Honestly, the options are endless.

 There’s no doubt that pea protein is practical, but what does it mean for your health?
 Is pea protein good for you or is it a poor choice?
 To answer that, we need to talk a little about protein itself and also about pea protein specifically.

 Before we do that, however, let’s clear up one source of confusion.
 The pea protein we’re talking about here isn’t made from the regular green peas that you have for dinner.
 Instead, the protein comes from split peas.
 This feature changes the nutritional properties slightly but isn’t really a big deal.

-Is Pea Protein Good For Your Health?
+Is Pea Protein Good For You?

 - Types Of Pea Protein

 - Is Pea Protein A Complete Source Of Protein?

 - Does Pea Protein Contain Antinutrients?

 - Should You Use Pea Protein Powder?